SanderRonde/VSCode-Gerrit/README.md

 ### Quick checkout

 Quick checkout allows you to quickly check out a patch while you're working on something.
-It is essentially equal to `git stash && git review -d changeId`.
+It is essentially equal to `git stash && git checkout ...`.
 It then adds a quick-checkout entry both in the Gerrit panel and in the statusbar.
 Clicking this entry checks out the original branch you were on before doing a quick-checkout and re-applies the stash you created.
 This allows you to quickly check out a change for review without losing your work.

 ### Change selector